NVIDIA/nim-anywhere/README.md

 to a final Markdown file by Pandoc.
 The documentation can be previewed in the Workbench file browser window.

+### Header file

+The header file is the first file used to compile the documentation.
+This file can be found at `docs/_HEADER.md`.
+The contents of this file will be written verbatim, without any manipulation, to the README before anything else.

+### Summary file

+The summary file contains quick description and graphic that describe this project.
+The contents of this file will be added to the README immediately after the header and just before the table of contents.
+This file is processed by Pandoc to embed images before writing to the README.

 ### Table of Contents file

 The most important file for the documentation is the table of contents file at `docs/_TOC.md`.
 This file defines a list of files that should be concatenated in order to generate the final README manual.
 Files must be on this list to be included.

-### Header file

-The only exception to the table of contents rule is the header file at `docs/_HEADER.md`.
-This file will preprend the README manual and exists before the Table of Contents.
-It will always be included and should not be included in the table of contents file.

 ### Static Content